theapache64/GPix/README.md

 # GPix
-GPix is an utility tool to download bulk images instantly.
+GPix - An unofficial google images client to download bulk images with just a KEYWORD.

 ## API
-GPix has it's own public API hosted at https://gpix-shifz.rhcloud.com
+GPix has it's own public API hosted at http://35.161.57.139:8080/gpix/v1

 #### How to use the API ?
 **Step 1 - Obtain the API key.**